MicrosoftDocs/playfab-docs/playfab-docs/index.md

                                                 </div>
                                                 <div class="cardText">
                                                     <h3>Getting Started: LiveOps</h3>
-                                                    <p>A comprehensive book that provides everything you need to know about doing LiveOps on the PlayFab Platform.</p>
+                                                    <p>A comprehensive book that provides everything you need to know about doing LiveOps on the PlayFab Platform.
+This book takes you from the basics of LiveOps all the way though implementing your LiveOps strategy with PlayFab.</p>
                                                 </div>
                                             </div>
                                         </div>